Fritzbox2000/leds_in_rust/README.md

 work with arm cpu's or something, or cross compiling, anyway I moved the code that wasn't working out to a test script and it still didn't work, kinda weird might be worth looking into

+Now I have to deal with the strip not seeming to work correctly.
+I don't know if it is spi doing something weird, currently the first ~10 LEDs flash odd colours and don't seem to always take commands, on top of that *ALL* the LEDs are the wrong colours and they are inconsistent as to what they change to (actually it seems to be almost on a loop, maybe this has something to do with clock cycles or the spi bufsize which I had to increase).
+This might be a problem with the led strip and some faulty connections.
+Although I'm worried it's two problems, the incorrect colours and the flashing across the first ~10 controllers (30 lights)

+15 LEDs works fine which suggests that it is either a problem with sending 100 leds data, although if I make it think it has 100 leds it doesn't seem to have a problem which really seems to suggest it's the strip. this would suck